lovoski/Engine/README.md

 So I decided to use geometry shader as a pre-process step to modify the vertex information before any actual rendering, so I can render the skinned mesh as if it were a normal static mesh.

 I created a duplicate of the original VBO to ensure this methods works whne there's more than one instance rendering the mesh data.
 At the end of each animation system update, I will deform the duplicated VBO with a geometry shader.
 Then render the deformed VBO with existing render system.
 More details can be found at `Engine/System/Animation/AnimationSystem` and `Engine/System/Animation/Common`.
-Here's a breif view of current animation:

-<iframe width="1163" height="682" src="https://www.youtube.com/embed/0StVJDh3Bks" title="engine demo 20240823 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>